Live at 3: Production

 The first edition of Live at 3 was broadcast from Studio 4 in the RTÉ Television Centre at Donnybrook, Dublin 4.
 This was the first studio to be brought into full operation at RTÉ since the Television Centre was built in 1961.
 The studio was completed in 1982 but was not fully equipped until four years later.
 In 1982 Thelma received the Jacobs TV Award for "Live at 3" and Derek received it for "Live at 3" in 1991.

 Cancellation

 In 1997, RTÉ decided to axe Live at 3.
 Thelma Mansfield later revealed she was first made aware of this when she saw a newspaper headline reporting the show's cancellation while stopped at a filling station in the west of Ireland.

-Music

-First musical performances

-Below is a list of artists whose first televised performance happened on Live At 3.